Chumash Heritage National Marine Sanctuary: Designation history

 On August 25, 2023, NOAA released its proposal for the Chumash Heritage National Marine Sanctuary, publishing a notice of availability of a draft environmental impact statement, proposed rule, and draft management plan for the sanctuary.
 The documents called for the protection of a 5,617 sqmi area.
-A two-month public comment followed, and when it concluded on October 25, 2023, NOAA had received 110,000 public comments.
+A two-month public comment period followed, and when it concluded on October 25, 2023, NOAA had received 110,000 public comments.
 After considering the public comments, consulting with other United States Government agencies, the government of the Santa Ynez Band of Chumash Indians, and other interested Indigenous groups and tribes, and taking into account the nature conservation and renewable energy goals of the U.S. and California state governments, NOAA set its boundaries so that it did not include offshore areas where wind turbines or wind power transmission cables were expected to be installed.
 The proposed sanctuary's size was reduced to 4,543 sqmi, although NOAA noted that it would consider expansion of the sanctuary once the location of transmission cables had been approved.

 In September 6, 2024, NOAA released its final environmental impact statement, which outlined the results of an environmental impact assessment of the proposed sanctuary evaluating its expected environmental, social, and economic effects.
 After a waiting period of 30 days required by the National Environmental Policy Act of 1969, NOAA published the final rule, final management plan, and record of decision for designation of the sanctuary on October 11, 2024.
 In accordance with the National Marine Sanctuaries Act, a period of 45 days of continuous congressional followed for potential congressional review and for a final review opportunity by the Governor of California.